dudleyj2/CS513FinalProject/final_project.md

 Row Count After Removing NA's: 629175.0
 Total NA Rows Removed: 1641.0
 ```
-Similar to before, we've removed 1,641 rows for having incomplete data and we're now left with 629,175 row.s
+Similar to before, we've removed 1,641 rows for having incomplete data and we're now left with 629,175 rows.

 #### Step 3: Remove Unreasonably Long and Short Duration Trips
 This step requires a bit more work than the previous two.
 For this step, we're going to take a closer look at the trip duration statistics in order to gain a better idea of an acceptable range of values to use.
 We begin by finding the mean and standard deviations for Trip Duration in our working data set: